fogarty-ben/QuantReg.jl/docs/src/fitting.md

     one second), so either method seems like a good choice.
 Using Gurobi, however, imposes a signficant speed penalty, mainly due to the fixed cost of initializing a Gurobi environment.
-While the method still produces results relatively quickly (sub-two seconds), it is still substantially slower than the other algorithms.
+While the method still produces results relatively quickly (sub-two seconds), this is substantially slower than the other algorithms.
 - As datasets grow in size, the Frisch-Newton algorithm and Gurobi catch-up to and substantially overtake the Barrodale-Roberts simplex algorithm in speed.
-With the exception of extremely large datasets, the Frisch-Newton algorithm still tends to outperform the Gurobi algorithm due to its fixed start-up costs.
+With the exception of extremely large datasets, the Frisch-Newton algorithm still tends to outperform the Gurobi algorithm due to the latter's fixed start-up costs.
 The speed of the two methods is relatively similar in scale, however.

-Going forward in development, the goal for the Gurobi solving method should be to produce a reusable Gurobi environment upon load that can be reused across multiple runs to eliminate the fixed start-up costs.
+Going forward in development, the goal for the Gurobi solving method should be to produce a reusable Gurobi environment upon load to eliminate the fixed start-up costs.

 ## Barrodale-Roberts Simplex Method

-The Barrodale-Roberts simplex algorithm implemented can be used for both fitting the model and for computing inference via a rank test inversion.
+The Barrodale-Roberts simplex algorithm implemented can be used for both fitting a model and for computing inference via a rank test inversion.
 When fitting, the following method is called with the keyword argument, `ci`, set to its default value of false.

-To select this method when specifying a quantile regression model, set the keyword argument `fitmethod="br"` in either the `rq` function of the `QuantRegModel` constructor.
+To select this method when specifying a quantile regression model, set the keyword argument `fitmethod="br"` in either the `rq` function or the `QuantRegModel` constructor.

 ```@docs
 QuantReg.fitbr!